-The Education to Employment programme is a four-year partnership project of two governments — Switzerland’s and Serbian — designed to create preconditions for a faster recruitment and youth employment.
+The Education to Employment programme is a eight-year partnership project of two governments — Switzerland’s and Serbian — designed to create preconditions for a faster recruitment and youth employment.

 E2E wants to create decent job prospects and career paths for all young women and men in Serbia.